Baby Boy (film): Cast

 Singleton makes an uncredited cameo as a bootlegger who attempts to sell pirated DVDs to Jody and Sweetpea, while his mother Sheila Ward plays a mourner in the dream sequence where Jody sees himself at his funeral.
-Additionally, his daughter Cleopatra appears in the beginning of the film as Lil' Nut, Jody's daughter with Peanut.
+Additionally, his daughter Cleopatra Singleton appears in the beginning of the film as Lil' Nut, Jody's daughter with Peanut.

 Reception

 Box office

 In its opening weekend, the film grossed $8,606,403 in 1,533 theaters in the United States, averaging $5,614 per theater, and ranking #5 at the box office.
 It grossed a total of $28,734,552 domestically and $647,097 elsewhere for a total of $29,381,649, above its $16 million production budget.

 Critical response

-Baby Boy received positive reviews from critics and has a rating of 71% on Rotten Tomatoes based on 92 reviews with an average score of 6.2 out of 10.
-The consensus states "Preachy and repetitive in parts, Baby Boy still manages to exude authenticity, thanks to its competent cast."
-The film also has a score of 55 out of 100 on Metacritic based on 26 critics indicating 'Mixed or average reviews'.
+Baby Boy received positive reviews from critics and has a rating of 72% on Rotten Tomatoes based on 93 reviews with an average score of 6.2/10.
+The consensus states: "Preachy and repetitive in parts, Baby Boy still manages to exude authenticity, thanks to its competent cast."

-Roger Ebert gave the film 3½ stars out of 4 and stated in his review: "Baby Boy is a bold criticism of young black men who carelessly father babies, live off their mothers and don't even think of looking for work.
+Roger Ebert gave the film 3½ stars out of 4, and stated in his review: "Baby Boy is a bold criticism of young black men who carelessly father babies, live off their mothers and don't even think of looking for work.
 It is also a criticism of the society that pushes them into that niche.
 There has never been a movie with this angle on the African-American experience" and "[it] doesn't fall back on easy liberal finger-pointing.
 There are no white people in this movie, no simplistic blaming of others; the adults in Jody's life blame him for his own troubles, and they should."

 Kenneth Turan, film critic for the Los Angeles Times, praised the film for being "...Compelling.... heartfelt and personal..."
-Jonathan Rosenbaum of Chicago Reader also liked the film, stating "Like John Singleton's other features, this is far from flawless....
+Jonathan Rosenbaum of Chicago Reader also liked the film, stating: "Like John Singleton's other features, this is far from flawless....
 But the characters are so full-bodied and the feelings so raw and complex that I'd call this the best thing he's done to date..."

-The film ultimately received 10 nominations at the Black Reel Awards of 2002, including Outstanding Film, and 3 nominations at 2002 NAACP Image Awards, including Outstanding Motion Picture.
-The film was also screened at the 2001 Locarno International Film Festival in competition for the Golden Leopard and would receive a 'Special Mention' from the jury for "For its innovative concept and ensemble acting."
+The film ultimately received ten nominations at the Black Reel Awards of 2002, including Outstanding Film, and three nominations at 2002 NAACP Image Awards, including Outstanding Motion Picture.
+The film was also screened at the 2001 Locarno International Film Festival in competition for the Golden Leopard, and would receive a 'Special Mention' from the jury for "For its innovative concept and ensemble acting."

 Director John Singleton was very proud of the movie: "It was just soulful, I made a movie that I wanted to be as soulful as a Marvin Gaye record.
 That was my goal for better or worse.
-Not necessarily a perfect film, but just something that you watch, it’s memorable.
-That’s what I love about that movie."
+Not necessarily a perfect film, but just something that you watch, it's memorable.
+That's what I love about that movie."